David Duke: Claims of "Jewish supremacy"

 In 2001, Duke promoted his book Jewish Supremacism: My Awakening to the Jewish Question in Russia.
 In it, he purports to "examine and document elements of ethnic supremacism that have existed in the Jewish community from historical to modern times".
 The book is dedicated to Israel Shahak, a critical author of what Shahak saw as supremacist religious teachings in Jewish culture.
-Former Boris Yeltsin press minister Boris Mironov wrote an introduction to the Russian edition, printed under the title The Jewish Question Through the Eyes of an American.
+Boris Mironov, Chairman of the Press Committee of Russia in the Yeltsin administration, wrote an introduction to the Russian edition, printed under the title The Jewish Question Through the Eyes of an American.
 The work draws on the writings of Kevin B. MacDonald, including multiple uses of the same sources and citations.

 The Anti-Defamation League office in Moscow urged the Moscow prosecutor to open an investigation into Mironov.
 The ADL office initiated a letter from Alexander Fedulov, a prominent member of the Duma, to Prosecutor General Vladimir Ustinov, urging a criminal case be opened against the author and the Russian publisher of Duke's book.
 In his letter, Fedulov described the book as antisemitic and a violation of Russian anti-hate crime laws.
 Around December 2001, the prosecutor's office closed the investigation of Boris Mironov and Jewish Supremacism.
 In a public letter, Yury Biryukov, First Deputy of the Prosecutor General of the Russian Federation, stated that a psychological examination, which was conducted as a part of the investigation, concluded that the book and the actions of Boris Mironov did not break Russian hate-crime laws.

 The ADL has described the book as antisemitic.
 At one time, the book was sold in the main lobby of the building of the Russian State Duma (lower house of parliament).